I Entertain myself on HubPages, but I WORK on my Books or how I keep my Sanity as a writer!

 I am writing several books.

-One is a detective mystery, one is a collection of my other writings tht I have not shared with anyone, and one is a book about my real-life experiences growing up in a town in the South during the fifties and sixties.
+One is a detective mystery, one is a collection of my other short writings and one is a book about my real-life experiences growing up in a town in the South during the fifties and sixties.

 You might ask why I am working on three books at once?
 It sounds stupid even to me.